publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395zz.md

 >         “(1) __In general.—__

->         The Secretary \[of Health and Human Services\] shall establish a demonstration program (in this section referred to as the ‘demonstration program’) under which technical assistance described in paragraph (2) is made available, upon request and on a voluntary basis, to small providers of services or suppliers in order to improve compliance with the applicable requirements of the programs under medicare program under title XVIII of the Social Security Act \[this subchapter\] (including provisions of title XI of such Act \[subchapter XI of this chapter\] insofar as they relate to such title and are not administered by the Office of the Inspector General of the Department of Health and Human Services).
+>         The Secretary \[of Health and Human Services\] shall establish a demonstration program (in this section referred to as the ‘demonstration program’) under which technical assistance described in paragraph (2) is made available, upon request and on a voluntary basis, to small providers of services or suppliers in order to improve compliance with the applicable requirements of the programs under medicare program under title XVIII of the Social Security Act \[[42 U.S.C.
+1395][/us/usc/t42/s1395] et seq.\] (including provisions of title XI of such Act \[[42 U.S.C.
+1301][/us/usc/t42/s1301] et seq.\] insofar as they relate to such title and are not administered by the Office of the Inspector General of the Department of Health and Human Services).

 >         “(2) __Forms of technical assistance.—__